pospi/talk-solidity-blockchain-intro/solidity-notes.md

 In general, you will want to prioritise architectural decisions in this order.
 Note that performance (in terms of speed) should **not** be a concern to you. *"CPU-intensive"* in this environment means on the order of sorting an array of more than 50 elements&mdash; not much horsepower at all!

 - Prioritise the gas cost of interacting with your contracts above all else.
 Some statisticians have claimed that a single bitcoin transaction causes as much CO<sub>2</sub> pollution as keeping a car on the road for *3 days*.
-Remember that all computation costs energy and that your effects here are amplified by the size of the network.
+Remember that all computation costs energy and that your effects here are amplified drastically by the size of the network.
 - Storage and bytecode size are equivalent priorities, but storage is more under your control:
     - Be dilligent about utilising contract storage variables fully and allocating as little space as possible for dynamic arrays.
     - Learn to understand how the Solidity compiler handles your code and build up a library of optimal libraries and algorithms for common tasks.
 Use Mix or your test framework to compare bytecode sizes for contract generation.